 If you don’t want to take my word and choose either the Jedi Knight or the Sith Warrior, take a look at the pros and cons of each of the classes above and make your choice based on your play style.

-Now don’t hesitate and let us all know what you think about this matter – which are the best classes you can play in Star Wars: The Old Republic right now?
+Now don’t hesitate and let us all know what you think about this matter – which is the best class you can play in Star Wars: The Old Republic right now?